 Students will be placed in the appropriate level of English as a Second Language (ESL) class based on the score made on the ACT Compass ESL test.
-A Standardized final exam will count 30% of the final grade in each class at the advanced level.
-Students must make a grade of "B" or better grade in their last semester/term at the completion of level five and/or six in order to be "certified" as having met the English proficiency requirement for admission to the Graduate School.
+A standardized final exam will count 30% of the final grade in each class at the advanced level.
+Students must make a grade of "B" or better in their last semester/ term at the completion of level five and/or six in order to be "certified" as having met the English proficiency requirement for admission to the Graduate School.
 The certification form will be submitted by the International Programs Admissions Office to the Student Services Office upon the student's successful completion of the ESL program.
+Students may not begin taking graduate courses until they are "certified" as English proficient.
 Contact the Center for International Programs at intlprog@troy.edu for specific information.
-Note: The TOEFL is waived as an admission requirement for foreign students who hold the baccalaureate degree from a regionally accredited university of the United States of America or hold a baccalaureate degree, or the equivalent, from the country whose language of instruction is English.